Locky Ransomware Distributed Through Massive “Spray & Prey” Spam Campaign

 Locky has come a long way from when it first started and it has become one of the most menacing ransomware families on the Internet today.

-Although there are a swarm of decryption tools available for other types of encrypting malware, Locky remains unbreakable, constantly changing its code to evade detection and block decryption by cyber security specialists.
+Although there is a swarm of decryption tools available for other types of encrypting malware, Locky remains unbreakable, constantly changing its code to evade detection and block decryption by cybersecurity specialists.

 The best safeguard is having at least 2 backups of your data and really understanding what ransomware can do.
 Our dedicated guide will give you a better grasp on this threat and a short list of security measured that can really make a difference for your data protection.

 *This article features cyber intelligence provided by CSIS Security Group researchers.